Map styles | Mobile SDK | 2GIS Documentation

 let mapView = mapFactory.mapView

-// Change the theme to dark.
+// Switching a theme to dark

 mapView.appearance = .universal(darkTheme)